create3000/x_ite/docs/Custom-Shaders.md

 ## Built-in Constants

 Some built-in variables are enumerated and have special values and meanings.
 The following table list all of them and their corresponding values.
-Note: as of version 1.27 these constant are buit-in.
+Note: as of version 1.27 these constant are built-in.

 <table class=" table">
    <thead>